|President||Mary Jo Smith

 Deborah is originally from New Mexico.
 After receiving her MS in geophysics she worked for Los Alamos National Lab and then Chevron for 26 years in a variety of scientific and managerial positions.
 Members of Beth Chaim since 2001, she and her husband Bruce Bilodeau and their two daughters lived and worked in Indonesia from 2003-2007, returning to Danville and Beth Chaim two months after our new building was opened.
 Deborah has held various board and volunteer positions for Beth Chaim, including President, Treasurer, editor of The Star Newsletter, and buildings, fundraiser and recognition committees.
 Outside of Beth Chaim she currently devotes time to coaching for the SRV high school mountain bike team, property steward and art auction coordinator for Save Mount Diablo, and as president of the Danville-Alamo-Walnut Creek branch of the AAUW.

-JEREMY SMITH, Brotherhood President
+PAUL YAMSHON, Brotherhood President

 PAUL HED, Trustee